Creative expression. a young graffiti artist painting a design on a wall

 Finding Opportunities

 How do you go about finding opportunities?
-Do you check your email every day , hoping to find a job offer?
-Or do you check online jobs sites daily ?
+Do you check your email every day, hoping to find a job offer?
+Do you check online jobs sites daily?
 Do you check the newspapers regularly?
-Try using all of the different sources mentioned above to see if any of them work better than others !
+Try using all the different sources mentioned above to see if any of them work better than others!

 Networking

-When looking into your options , don’t underestimate the power of networking!
+When looking into your options, don’t underestimate the power of networking!
 A lot of people don’t think of this as a necessity, but it’s actually one of the most important things that you can do to find a job.
-By networking with other people who are also on-the-spectrum, it will make it much easier for you to find creative jobs for autistics—and everyone else !
+Networking with other autistic people can help you find great jobs for people on the spectrum and everyone else.

 Education and Training